apache/nuttx/configs/nucleo-l496zg/README.txt

             SERIAL_RX         PD9
             SERIAL_TX         PD8

-  These signals are internalaly connected to the on board ST-Link
+  These signals are internally connected to the on board ST-Link

   Of course if your design  has used those pins you can choose a completely different U[S]ART to use as the console.
 In that Case, you will need to edit